lucky-wolf/DW2-XL/README.md

   - There are a few endgame facilities that are still one-per-galaxy, but they're not going to stop you or the AI from being competitive when unable to obtain them yourself.

 ## Latest Changes

+### v1.18.6
+- Adjusted Ion Shields & Weapons
+  - Increased Ion Weapon effectiveness by +2/level
+  - Reduced Ion Shield effectiveness to by -2/level
+  - gives differential of +8 ion effectiveness initially, growing by +4 / level
+  - this is exactly offset by Ionic Armor - anything less, and you'll have some level of vulnerability to Ion weapons

 ### v1.18.5
 - Hyperdrives